 I responded to a question that was posed on the NWLean email/web group.
 It asked about the use of the phrase “standardized work” instead of “standard work.”
 Was this like “preventive maintenance” instead of “preventative maintenance?”

 I think there *is* a key distinction in standardized instead of standard.

-As I wrote, I have moved toward using “Standardized” almost exclusively in the last year (or at least I try) The word “standard” seems to imply inflexible, an absolute set of steps.
-“Standardized” is more of a direction — it’s somewhat standardized, but there might still be room for judgment in how the work is done.
+As I wrote here, I have moved toward using “Standardized” almost exclusively in the last year (or at least I try) The word “standard” seems to imply inflexible, an absolute set of steps.
+“Standardized” is more of a direction — it's somewhat standardized, but there might still be room for judgment in how the work is done.
 “Standard” says “you do maintenance at 10 AM, no matter what” while “Standardized” implies “do it at 10 AM if possible, but do it a bit earlier or a bit later, if customer needs mandate it.”
 To me, “standardized” gives more leeway for professional judgment, whether a surgeon, medical laboratory technologist, or subway maintenance tech.

-The book “Toyota Talent” gives a good description of this mindset.
-We don’t want “standard” for the sake of standard.
+We don't want “standard” for the sake of standard.
 It should be “standardized,” not necessarily “identical” and absolute.
 We standardize processes that should be standardized for the sake of quality, safety, cost, etc

 We have to standardize to the right level of detail.
 Too often, it seems people go and standardize without thinking through “why.”
 If you standardize without explaining why or it's forced on people, they'll resist and maybe understandably so.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.